thetealpickle/cheese-api-swift/README.md

 Disadvantages of MySQL: [SQL compliance and functionality limitations, licence and propriety features, and slowed development]<br>
 Advantages of MySQL: [security, speed, replication (useful for horizontal scaling), and popularity/ease of use]

+#### PostgreSQL
+PostgreSQL is the most advanced open-source relational database.
+PostgreSQL was designed to be highly extensible and standard compliant.<br>

 <p align="center">
     <img src="https://user-images.githubusercontent.com/1342803/36623515-7293b4ec-18d3-11e8-85ab-4e2f8fb38fbd.png" width="320" alt="API Template">